 - Spreadsheets can make it challenging to understand when information has been updated, so you don't know if you're looking at the most recent data.
 When communicating with stakeholders, you might be referencing outdated information or missing crucial updates.

-- Your team may be working on updating their own version or copy of the spreadsheets and have them saved to their personal desktop that you can't easily access (you may not even know these copies exists).
+- Your team may be working on updating their own version or copy of the spreadsheets and saving them to their personal desktops that you can't easily access (you may not even know these copies exist).

-Without clear access to everything your stakeholders have shared with you and your team, it’s challenging to learn about them, which makes building those vital stakeholder relationships extra tricky, and can negatively impact your project as a result.
+Without clear access to everything your stakeholders have shared with you and your team, it's challenging to learn about the.
+Building those vital stakeholder relationships can be tricky and negatively impact your project.

-To learn 3 reasons stakeholder relationships are vital for your organization’s success, check out our blog!
+Check out our blog for three reasons stakeholder relationships are vital for your organization's success→

 How an SRM helps you learn about your stakeholders and build trust for stronger relationships

 Trust is vital to building positive stakeholder relationships.
-In order for your stakeholders to trust you, they need to believe:
+For your stakeholders to trust you, they need to believe:

 - You'll be respectful